kejonaMC/CrossplatForms/README.md

 CrossplatForms is a Java Edition plugin aimed at creating Bedrock Edition Forms for [Geyser](https://github.com/GeyserMC/Geyser) players through flexible configurations.
 Bedrock Forms allow servers to provide players with abritrary choices in a styled menu, which the server then handles in any way desired.
 This allows you to customize forms specifically for your server, plugins, etc.

 Inventory menus for Java Edition players can also be created, on all platforms.
+Protocolize must be installed on BungeeCord/Velocity for inventory menus to be created on them.

+Geyser and Floodgate are not required, and if not present, Bedrock Edition features will be simply disabled.

 See the [gallery](images/README.md) for visual examples.
 See the [wiki](https://github.com/kejonaMC/CrossplatForms/wiki) for configuration information.

 ## Features: